fu4303/portfolio-vincentntang/content/posts/customize-bootstrap/index.md

 The thing is, you DO NOT want to be source-controlling these files at all.
 You want to just modify the variables it references, so you can tweak the settings from the outside.
 This by design, is a good system because it prevents anyone working on the project modifying bootstrap directly.
 So anyone working on the project can confidently say "yap we are using bootstrap, and it's only been modified by what should be modified".
+There is a caveat, and this is making sure your source controlling the version of bootstrap your using.

 Bootstrap source code uses `scss`, or pre-compiled css.